DigitalPublishingToolkit/TOD15-Online-Courtship/md/01_Intro-Final-summariese-16Sep.md

 leading Chinese dating websites – Baihe, Jiayuan and Zhenai – brought us to see their “secrets” of profit making with a Chinese touch.
 Yann L.
-Chin examined how *wanglian*, or online romance, is conceptualized by Chinese Internet users based on two key constructs – ‘Platonic emotional love’ and ‘play’.
-Her categorization of online daters as pragmatist fantasists, sceptics and romantic realists is more than a fun of oxymoron’s but an in-depth analysis of the dichotomous and interconnected reality and virtuality and a modern Chinese society where materialistic prosperity and spiritual emptiness co-exist.
+Chin examined how *wanglian*, or online romance, is conceptualized by Chinese Internet users based on two key constructs: ‘Platonic emotional love’ and ‘play’.
+Her categorization of online daters as pragmatist fantasists, skeptics and romantic realists is more than a fun of oxymoron’s but an in-depth analysis of the dichotomous and interconnected reality and virtuality and a modern Chinese society where materialistic prosperity and spiritual emptiness co-exist.
 Sheena Raja